conduktor/conduktor-docs/docs/gateway/how-to/00-Migration guide to 3.x.md

+---
+sidebar_position: 3
+title: Migration Guide to 3.x
+description: Migration guide to 3.x from 2.x
+---

-# Migration guide to 3.x
+# Migration Guide to 3.x

 # Requirements